wuhaozheng2/Map-Marker/README.md

 TO DO LIST:
 1. Make the app r/w the annonation data files to the user local space.
-2. Add a ADD button for users to mark their places.
+2. Add an ADD button for users to mark their places.